5 Ways to Protect Your Organization with Social Media Guidelines

 - Use real-time social data such as Facebook Insights to make key business decisions.

-You have to strike a balance between guidelines that are broad enough to cover potential problems and specific enough to provide clarity to those making daily decisions.
+You have to strike a balance between social media guidelines that are broad enough to cover potential problems and specific enough to provide clarity to those making daily decisions.